Smell-O-Vision: In television

-The 1944 Merrie Melodies cartoon The Old Grey Hare includes a newspaper article which reads "Smellovision replaces television" seen by Elmer Fudd after he apparently visits in the distant future of the year 2000.
+The 1944 Merrie Melodies cartoon The Old Grey Hare includes a newspaper article which reads "Smellevision replaces television" seen by Elmer Fudd after he apparently visits in the distant future of the year 2000.
 However, another part of the article which was not read out loud by Elmer hints criticism from then-Merrie Melodies music composer and former Walt Disney colleague Carl Stalling, stating that "Carl Stalling Sez It Will Never Work!"

 Steve Urkel invents a helmet-based smellovision device on an episode of the sitcom, Family Matters and convinces Carl Winslow to try it out.
 As usual, however, the device quickly goes haywire, burning Carl's hair in the process.

 On the animated sitcom Futurama in the episodes "The Honking" and "That's Lobstertainment!", Smell-O-Vision has successfully taken off.
 In the latter episode, Harold Zoid, a washed up movie actor, comments he flopped after they invented "Smell-O-Vision".
 In the former episode, there is also a reference to the system when the logo is shown at the start of the episode.
 It reads at the bottom "Now in Smell-O-Vision" and another has the sentence "Smell-O-Vision users insert nostril tubes now".
 In addition, the episode "A Big Piece of Garbage" introduces the Smelloscope, a telescope-like device that allows people to smell distant cosmic objects.

 In 1995, the BBC's Children in Need brought scratch and sniff smell-o-vision to the masses.
 Through the Saturday evening family show Noel's House Party, viewers could experience various odors to complement their television experience.
 A similar event called "Smelly Telly" for Cartoon Network's Cow and Chicken animated series involved scratch and sniff cards as well, lasting from April 26 to 30, 1999.